Veleno Designs Quantum D2 Flashlight Review

 Power and Runtime

 All Quantums are powered by a single 10810 cell.
-That’s a lithium-ion cell, so has a nominal voltage of 3.7V and fully charge should be around 4.2V.
-The 10180 cell that the Quantum needs is a bit specialized since the bottom (negative) needs to be revealed as seen below.
-I had to remove the wrapper with a razor blade, from the cell of the Astrolux M01.
+That’s a lithium-ion cell, so it has a nominal voltage of 3.7V, and a fully charged cell should be around 4.2V.
+The 10180 cell that the Quantum needs is a bit specialized since the bottom (negative) needs to be revealed, as seen below.
+I had to remove the wrapper with a razor blade from the cell of the Astrolux M01.

 As most lights, the cell goes into the light with the anode toward the emitter.